leechannie/leechannie/README.md

 ## 👩‍💻Chanhee Git

 ### About Me
 👋 Hi there, I  majored in software and am currently involved in software planning and creating demo versions.
 I have a deep passion for software.
-While I haven't settled on a specific career path yet, I'm working towards becoming an **IT planner** and a **full-stack developer**. 😎😎
+While I haven't settled on a specific career path yet, I'm working towards becoming an **IT Project Manager** and a **full-stack developer**. 😎😎

 ### 💪 Skills
 #### Platforms & Languages